crunchy-devops/jenkins-pic/DEPLOYMENT.md

 Using Docker , the deployment stage is done by a Dockerfile inside the
 git repo itself.
 This is the part of Devops where the infrastructure is in a code.(IaC)

-## Create a Docker build job
+## Create a Docker build job and upload image to docker hub
 Create a job petclinic_docker_build
 Go to New Item -> Enter a name -> Freestyle -> ok
 Source code management
 Check git, provides the git repo of petclinic

-Build
+Build paragraph
 Select Execute shell and copy/paste the following script
-In the script, the Nexus war file is injected in a Docker image of Tomcat server
+In this script, the Nexus war file is injected in a Docker image of Tomcat server
 ```shell script
 rm -Rf spring-framework-petclinic-1.0.war
 wget http://nexus:8081/repository/maven-releases/org/springframework/samples/spring-framework-petclinic/1.0/spring-framework-petclinic-1.0.war -O ${WORKSPACE}/petclinic.war